Supported living proposal for 180 Culver Road

-Residents in the neighbouring area have been contacted about the scheme and everyone with an interest will be invited to view the full plans and ask questions and input their views in the coming weeks and months.
+Residents in the neighbouring area have been contacted about the scheme and everyone with an interest has been invited to view the full plans and ask questions and input their views.

 The vision for the site

-Early next year, Two Saints will be submitting a planning application to knock down the existing building at 180 Culver Road and replace it with a smart, new purpose-built supported living scheme for 23 Basingstoke and Deane residents to give them the best chance of a brighter future.
+Two Saints has submitted a planning application to knock down the existing building at 180 Culver Road and replace it with a smart, new purpose-built supported living scheme for 23 Basingstoke and Deane residents to give them the best chance of a brighter future.
 Please see the brochure at the bottom of this page which highlights Two Saints' vision for the site and the planning application can be viewed here.

 This supported living service is designed to save lives.
 It will help homeless people on their journey away from the streets and into independent living with 24-hour tailored support for residents.